Expensify/App/docs/articles/new-expensify/account-settings/Profile.md

 Your pronouns will be visible to "known" users, with whom you have interacted or are part of your team.

-# How to set your timezone
+# How to configure your timezone

 Your timezone is automatically set using an estimation based on your IP address.